kunalx731/nemo-asr-fastapi/README.md

 ```
 ## 📄 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [MIT License](LICENSE). file for details.

 ## 🤝 Contributing
 Contributions, bug reports, and suggestions are welcome!
 Feel free to open an issue or a pull request.